Complexity of Training ReLU Neural Network: Notation and Definitions

-We will refer to $(k,j)$-ReLU NN as generalization of $(2,1)$-ReLU NN where there are $k$ ReLU nodes in first layer and $j$ ReLU nodes in second layer.
-Moreover, output of $(k,j)$-ReLU NN lies in $\Rbb^j$.\\ If there is only one node in the second layer, we will often drop the $'1'$ and refer it as a 2-ReLU NN or k-ReLU NN depending on whether there are $2$ or $k$ nodes in the first layer.

-\begin{definition}[Decision-version of training problem] Given a set of training data $(x^i, y^i) \in \mathbb{R}^d \times \{1, 0\}$ for $i \in S$, does there exist edge weights so that the resulting function $F$ satisfies $F(x^i) = y^i$ for $i \in S$. \end{definition} The decision version of the training problem in Definition \ref{defn:train} is asking if it is possible to find edge weights to obtain zero loss function value in the expression (\ref{eq:obj}), assuming $l$ is a norm i.e. $l(a,b) = 0$ iff $a = b$.
+We refer to the network defined in (\ref{2relu_nn_def}) as (2,1)-ReLU Neural Network(NN).
+As its name suggests, it has 2 ReLU nodes in first layer and 1 ReLU node in second layer.
+We will refer to $(k,j)$-ReLU NN as a generalization of $(2,1)$-ReLU NN where there are $k$ ReLU nodes in first layer and $j$ ReLU nodes in second layer.
+Note that the output of $(k,j)$-ReLU NN lies in $\Rbb^j$.
+If there is only one node in the second layer, we will often drop the $``1"$ and refer it as a 2-ReLU NN or k-ReLU NN depending on whether there are $2$ or $k$ nodes in the first layer, respectively.
+Figure \ref{2Relu} shows $2$-ReLU NN. \begin{observation} Note that so without loss of generality we will assume $ w_1, w_2 \in \{-1,1\}$ in (\ref{2relu_nn_def}). \end{observation} Now we formally state the definition of the decision version of the training problem. \begin{definition}[Decision-version of the training problem] Given a set of training data $(x^i, y^i) \in \mathbb{R}^d \times \{1, 0\}$ for $i \in S$, do there exist edge weights so that the resulting function $F$ satisfies $F(x^i) = y^i$ for all $i \in S$. \end{definition} The decision version of the training problem in Definition \ref{defn:train} is asking if it is possible to find edge weights to obtain zero loss function value in the expression (\ref{eq:obj}), assuming $l$ is a norm, i.e., $l(a,b) = 0$ iff $a = b$.